Lightweight Distributed Gaussian Process Regression for Online Machine Learning: INTRODUCTION

 Centralized implementation of GPR is not suitable for networks of agents due to poor scalability in data size, high cost in communication and memory, and fragility to single-point failures.
 There have been studies on distributed GPR over server-client architecture, which is also referred to as divide-and-conquer approach or local approximations \cite{liu2020gaussian}.
 In the server-client architecture, a server acts as the centralized entity that partitions a dataset and assigns each subset of the data to computing units (clients).
 The clients perform training independently and send their learning results to the server for post-processing.
 These methods speed up the training process and are able to scale to arbitrarily large datasets.
 Communication budget constraint is considered in \cite{tavassolipour2019learning} by reducing the dimensionality of transmitted data to approximate the whole dataset.
 Sparse approximation of full GPR is used in \cite{tavassolipour2019learning} to further relieve the communication overhead.
 Notice that the server-client architecture requires each client being well-connected with the server, and is not robust to the failure of the server.
 Paper \cite{chen2015gaussian} decentralizes sparse approximations of full GPR for fixed datasets over complete communication graphs.
 A distributed algorithm is also proposed to deal with fixed and sparse graphs.
-However, this paper does not provide theoretic guarantee on the distributed algorithm.
-Additionally, an open research question of distributed GPR is how to quantify the benefits inter-agent communication brings to individuals' learning performances.
+However, this paper considers offline learning with static datasets on the agents and does not provide theoretic guarantee on the distributed algorithm.

+Our work is related to multi-agent regression using kernel methods and basis functions.
+Papers \cite{predd2009collaborative}\cite{pillonetto2018distributed}\cite{varagnolo2012distributed} study offline learning, where all training data is provided before learning, using kernel methods.
+Papers \cite{martinez2010distributed}\cite{xu2013efficient}\cite{choi2009distributed} study online learning, where training data is collected successively by mobile robots, using basis functions.
+In particular, they approximate the unknown functions with a linear combination of a finite number of known basis functions.
+This reduces the problem into a parameter estimation problem.
+From the perspective of regression, the problem investigated in \cite{martinez2010distributed} is equivalent to selecting the centers of a finite number of basis functions defined by Voronoi partition.
+In contrast, this paper considers online learning of abstract agents using Gaussian processes, where the unknown function is modelled as a sample from a distribution of functions.